 Lumbar Modic Changes & Back Pain

-If you have been suffering from back pain with little or no results from different traditional therapies, it is important to know if you are suffering from modic changes.
-Scientific studies on Modic changes clearly indicates a relationship between Moidc changes and back pain, especially Type 1.
+If you have been suffering from back pain with little or no results from different traditional therapies, it is important to know if you are suffering from Modic changes.
+Scientific studies on Modic changes clearly indicates a relationship between Modic changes and back pain, especially Type 1.

 Modic changes produce more pain than typical muscular back pain that does not have the bone changes associated with Modic changes.
 Most Modic changes produce back pain that is constant.
 The pain may be more or less depending on the time of day and the amount of physical activity, however, it never really goes away, it’s always there.
 Many suffer back pain that can wake them up at night when turning in bed.

 To determine if you have Modic changes, a careful history, physical exam and MRI must be done by a qualified health care professional.
 However, there is a questionnaire that can help determine if you might suffer back pain from Modic 1 changes, based on the symptoms.

 If you note a positive response to 3 or more of these, you might have lumbar Modic changes that need further evaluation: